Core (Base Classes) of DA (Inversion) Methods#

 register_observation_operator(observation_operator=None)[source]#

-Register (and return) the observation operator to be registered.
+Register (and return) the observation operator.

 Raises: